Indomet/Useful-Scripts/commit-msg-rewriter/readme.md

 * The use of this script should not be associated with or encourage any form of criminal activity.

 ## Introduction
 This Bash script allows you to change the commit message of a specific commit in a Git repository while preserving the original commit date.
 This can be useful in situations where you need to update commit messages for clarity or consistency.
+If something goes wrong you can follow the [Backup Step](#backup).

 ## Disclaimer
 Use this script with caution, especially in collaborative environments.
 Changing commit messages can affect the commit history and may cause conflicts if others have already pulled the original commits.